 Interested in what I did?
 Keep on reading!

 - I saturated my dry hair with a gradual bleaching spray, combed it through, put it in a sleep bun and left on for 24 hours – I don’t use heat on my hair, so I let it dry naturally during this period.

 - The next day, I shampooed my hair, applied the Hair Growth mask for five minutes, and washed it out.

 - I then conditioned my hair, before applying the Protein Mask for five minutes, and washing out.

-- After my hair had completely dried, I saturated my dry hair with Colour Effects conditioner and combed through.
-I left it on for 25-30 minutes, then shampooed and conditioned as normal.
+- After my hair had completely dried, I saturated my dry hair with blue shampoo and combed through.
+I left it on for 25-30 minutes, then rinsed and conditioned as normal.

-I did this treatment twice, and you can see the huge improvement made from the original photo.
+I did this treatment thrice over the space of three weeks, and you can see the huge improvement made from the original photo.
 My hair had been gently lightened to a brighter blonde, toned to remove the excessive brassy tones, and is soft and well conditioned.

 All these products are gentle on the hair, and the two hair masks help restore moisture and protein that is lost whilst bleaching hair which will help improve condition.